microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 // Add the bookFlight rule to root dialog rootDialog.AddRule(helpRule);

 // Add a rule to capture unhandled intents.
-Unknown intent rule fires when a recognizedIntent event raised
+Unknown intent rule fires when a recognizedIntent event is raised
 // by the recognizer is not handled by any rule added to the dialog.
 // Given the RegEx recognizer added to this dialog, this rule will fire when user says 'cancel'.
 // Although the recognizer returned 'cancel' intent, we have no rule attached to handled it.